Roncy13/task_management/README.md

 - This is the version 1 of the Framework.
 - There is an existing API in the user folder under api.
 Please check how api creation is implemented.
 - Happy coding.

+# Let the Code talk to you, HAHAHAHAHA
+- For Now, documentation is on the development, if you have question, you can create issues or email me at JamesRoncy13@gmail.com